Ben-Mark/Spring-reactive-vs-blocking-loadtest/README.md

 * h2load
 * Basic knowledge in what is Blocking I/O & Non-Blocking I/O
 * Basic knowledge in reactive programing in Java
-* Basic knowledge in scala
+* Basic knowledge in scala (to customize gatling load-tests)